If you find yourself in need of debt help, you are not alone.

 Do you see the strategy?
 You’re not paying your creditor directly, so your creditor receives nothing until it strikes a deal with the debt settlement company.
 That lump sum, which is less than the full amount you owe, might look good to your creditor because the alternative – receiving nothing – isn’t as appealing.

 So what’s the problem?
-During this period of non-payment to creditors, your credit score will suffer more than it already has.
+During this period of non-payment to creditors, your credit score will suffer greatly.
 That’s because you’re not making any payments to your creditors at all.
 Also, you will need to deal with one creditor at a time, since your lump sum is being saved for one debt at a time.

 Additionally, a creditor that’s not being paid may elect to send your debt to collections.
-Since you have no legal protection, enforcement of the debt may be brought against you – through wage garnishments, a lawsuit, etc. In order to stop any such enforcement action, you’ll likely end up filing a consumer proposal or bankruptcy (more on this below).
+Since you have no legal protection, enforcement of the debt may be brought against you – through wage garnishments, a lawsuit, etc. At this point, you have already paid a substantial amount of money, and the problem is still not solved, in fact, it has gotten worse.

 #5.
 Contact a Licensed Insolvency Trustee.